How we deal with complaints and compliments

 Further details are available on our Complaints about Councillors page.

 Please tell us if you've been impressed by the service you've received.
 You can tell us by completing our compliments form.

-If you have any thoughts or suggestions that you think would improve our service, please contact us.
+If you have any comments, thoughts or suggestions that you think would improve our service, please contact us using our bespoke form.